Art Department Curriculum Guide

 • Understand and use a range of materials, equipment, processes and techniques to develop linked and sequenced work.

-• Know and understand a range of work from art history and different cultures, demonstrating an understanding of continuity and change in art, craft and design.
+• Know and understand a range of work from history and different cultures, demonstrating an understanding of continuity and change in art, craft and design

 Entry Requirements

-A minimum of 5 GCSE passes at grade 5 and above, preferably including Art.
+A minimum of 5 GCSE passes at grade 5 and above, which will preferably include Art, 3D Design or Textiles

 Recommended support materials and revision guides